-The Level 2 enterprise realizes the potential value of data and leveraging that data for greater business advantage.
-With all the hype and substance around machine learning, artificial intelligence, and advanced analytics, business leaders are investigating the value data science can offer and is actively conducting proofs-of-concept - exploring data science seriously as a core business competency.
+The Level 2 enterprise realizes the potential value of data and the need to leverage that data for greater business advantage.
+With all the hype and substance around machine learning, artificial intelligence, and advanced analytics, business leaders are investigating the value data science can offer and are actively conducting proofs-of-concept - exploring data science seriously as a core business competency.

 Level 3: Enterprise recognizes data science as core competency for competitive advantage.